graphixeye1/data_science_project/power bi/hr_analytics/readme.md

 <img src='analysis_2.png'>
 <img src='employee_wellness.png'>

-# Data Cleaning
+## Data Cleaning
 - The dataset was imported into Excel and redundant columns were deleted
-- Columns renamed for proper description
+- Converting data formats
-- Checking duplicates
+- Removing duplicates and outliers
 - Cleaning individual columns for missing values
 - Removing the *NAN* values from the dataset
+- Check data distribution
+- Validate data quality
+- Document data dictionary
+- Performed data transformation

-# Data Visualization
+## Data Visualization
 Using *Power BI* Visualization was created for the following
 - Marital status
 - Job role